FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/setup/install_software.md

 <!-- [Official 2020 FRC installation guide (Windows, macOS, or Linux)](https://docs.wpilib.org/en/latest/docs/getting-started/getting-started-frc-control-system/frc-update-suite.html) -->

 !!!
 Warning "IMPORTANT NOTE"
 	These tools only allow you to drive the robot and image/update a roboRIO.
-They do not allow you to program the robot the robot.
+They do not allow you to program the robot.
 To accomplish those tasks you must install the [Java Development Tools](#installing-java-development-tools).

 ***